-To become a CNA, you must complete a state-approved Nursing Assistant program that provides both theory and hands-on skills training.
+To become a CNA, you must complete a state-approved CNA program that provides both theory and hands-on skills training.
 Then, you must pass a state certification exam before you can start a job.
-NextStep streamlines this process into as little as five weeks!
-You complete your theory coursework via app, and our mentors support you through certification and for the first 90-days of your job with one of our employer partners.
+NextStep streamlines this process into as little as six weeks!
+You complete your theory coursework via app, and our mentors support you through certification and for the first 90 days of your job with one of our employer partners.

 If you’re interested in a rewarding career with stability and opportunity for growth that also makes a positive difference in the world, a CNA career might be right for you!
 Whether your goal is having job stability and satisfaction or eventually moving on to become a nurse, working as a CNA sharpens your communications skills, teaches you creative problem solving and strengthens your time management — all skills that apply throughout your life!

-NextStep’s innovative blended-learning Nursing Assistant program means you can get trained tuition free and have a guaranteed position with one of our employer partners waiting for you when you after certification.
+NextStep’s innovative blended-learning Nursing Assistant program means you can get trained tuition free and have a guaranteed job offer with one of our employer partners waiting for you after certification.
 Click the button below to connect with one of our mentors who can answer your questions and get you started with the course!